 Some photographs are representative of the Gueye family, a family like so many others in Senegal, who can trace their linage back seven or eight generations.
 My most memorable photograph was that of the Modou Mbaye Seek, a practicing griot to the Gueye family.
 He looked at me and smiled, “That is going to be the most expensive picture you will ever take”, as I captured his likeness.
 Another photograph that comes to mind is the picture of the drummers taken in M’bour.
 This was a celebration time in the community, the drummers were going through town spreading -joy in preparation of the time of circumcision for the appropriate males.
 They actually

 allowed me to do some drumming with them.
 It was then, being a musician myself, I knew I was home.

-Dakar is a rich and vibrant, colorful city, famous for its markets, music, street food and hospitality.
-As a matter of face, Teranga is the Wolof word meaning hospitality or welcoming generosity.
+Dakar is a rich and vibrant colorful city, famous for its markets, music, street food and hospitality.
+As a matter of fact, Teranga,- is the Wolof word meaning hospitality or welcoming generosity.
 It is one of the reasons that makes Senegal special and is at the core of their culture.
-However, I want to caution the viewer, Africa is a very large continent with fifty-four countries. each country has several ethnic groups; Senegal has twenty. the languages also are many in number.
-With that being understood, this project should be viewed as a scratching the surface of the Senegalese complex culture.
+However, I want to caution the viewer, Africa is a very large continent with fifty-four countries.
+Each country has several ethnic groups,, Senegal, has twenty.
+The languages also are many in number.
+With that being understood, this project should be viewed as scratching the surface of the Senegalese complex culture.